rmrresearch/GhostFragment/docs/source/developer/design/input_driver.rst

    user's input, we can skip a pre-processing step by having the input driver's API be a subset of the target property type's inputs.

+   - We assume that we are approximating something that takes a ``ChemicalSystem`` and an ``AOBasisSet``.

 .. _gf_overlap:

 Overlap
    We assume that the sub-systems we are working with are non-disjoint.
 It is necessary to determine the overlaps of the sub-systems and correct for them.

+   - When taking overlaps, we need to consider caps too.
+A cap overlaps with the atom(s) it replaces.

+.. _gf_opaque_fragmentation:

+Opaque fragmentation
+   At the level of the input driver we assume that a submodule prepares the final set of fragments and the input driver can be agnostic to how the fragments were formed other than that they may overlap (consideration :ref:`gf_overlap`).

+.. _gf_inclusion_exclusion_principle:

+Inclusion exclusion principle
+   Somewhat of a corallary of :ref:`gf_opaque_fragmentation`, we assume that the inclusion-exclusion principle can be used to determine the coefficients of the fragments.

+   - This allows us to decouple how the fragments are formed, from the energy equation.

 *******************
 Input Driver Design